rd2/tbd/README.md

 Questions can be posted on [UnmetHours](https://unmethours.com) - a very useful online resource for OpenStudio users.

-TBD can also be deployed as a Ruby gem, by adding one of the following lines to an application's _Gemfile_:
+TBD can also be deployed as a Ruby gem, by adding:

 ```
 gem "tbd", git: "https://github.com/rd2/tbd", branch: "master"
-gem "tbd", git: "https://github.com/rd2/tbd", tag: "v2.4.5"
 ```

-And then execute:
+... in a v2.1 [bundled](https://bundler.io) _Measure_ development environment "Gemfile" (or instead as a _gemspec_ dependency), and then run:

 ```
-bundle update
+bundle install (or 'bundle update')
 ```

 ## New Features